Artists' Views on Robotics Involvement in Painting Productions: Related Works

 \subsection{Human-Robot Artistic Collaboration}

-The intersection of robotics and art has been a rich domain for exploring creativity and the evolving role of machines as collaborators or creators.
-Both early and contemporary works illustrate a wide range of approaches to human-robot artistic collaboration.
-For instance, Ken Goldberg’s \textit{Telegarden} explored the possibilities of telerobotic drawing and cloud-mediated interaction~\cite{goldberg2001telegarden}, while the \textit{e-David} project—developed in collaboration with artist Liat Grayver—demonstrated the use of semi-autonomous systems in iterative painting processes~\cite{ grayver2016edavid}.
-Other artists, such as Leonel Moura, have investigated autonomous swarm-based robotic painting~\cite{moura2011artbots}, whereas Sougwen Chung's live performances emphasize the expressive and co-creative potential of \ac{HRI} in real-time artistic production~\cite{chung2019drawing}.
+The intersection of robotics and art has been a complex domain for exploring creativity and the evolving role of machines as collaborators or creators.
+Both early and contemporary works illustrate a wide range of approaches to human–robot artistic collaboration, including painting and other forms of artistic practices.
+For instance, \textit{Telegarden} explored the possibilities of telerobotic drawing and cloud-mediated interaction~\cite{goldberg2001telegarden}, while the \textit{e-David} project—developed in collaboration with artist Liat Grayver—demonstrated the use of semi-autonomous systems in iterative painting processes~\cite{gulzow2018self}.
+Other artists, such as Leonel Moura, have investigated autonomous swarm-based robotic painting~\cite{moura2018robot}, whereas Sougwen Chung emphasized the co-creative potential of \ac{HRI} in real-time artistic production~\cite{jane2023machines}.

 Recent research in robotic art has moved toward approaches that highlight the creative process itself, treating the making of the artwork as equally important as the finished piece.
-Schürmann et al. ~\cite{schurmann2025neuromorphic} demonstrated that robotic brushstrokes can capture the variability and spontaneity of human movement, emphasizing adaptive and materially grounded co‑creation rather than strict replication.
-Qin et al.~\cite{qin2025encountering} studied the creative practices of professional artists using robots, highlighting that creativity emerged from the interplay of human input, environmental context, and the acceptance of uncertainty as a generative force.
-Another example is the Human + Robot Painting Project ~\cite{melkioRobot}, where pop surrealist artist Melkio used joysticks to teleoperate the humanoid robot Alter-Ego in the creation of abstract paintings.
+Schürmann et al. ~\cite{schurmann2025neuromorphic} demonstrated that robotic brushstrokes can capture the variability and spontaneity of human movement, emphasizing co‑creation rather than strict replication.
+Additional work on this domain includes the study of creative practices by Qin et al.~\cite{qin2025encountering}, and the work of the artist Melkio who used joysticks to teleoperate the humanoid robot in the creation of abstract paintings~\cite{melkioRobot}.
 Taken together, these works reflect a shift from pure automation toward iterative, human‑in‑the‑loop creations.